 For more, see Fight club.

-There will also be a Grand Entrance parade with the Lincolns at noon Sunday, a Lincoln look-alike contest for kids, a musket
+There will also be a Grand Entrance parade with the Lincolns at noon Sunday, a Lincoln look-alike contest, a musket loading

 Sign up for our free weekly newsletter

 Get our weekly stories, tips and updates delivered a day early directly to your Inbox.
 Wondering what you'll get?
 Take a look at our newsletter archive.